Lightnet/supabasevuerpg/README.md

 - supabase for client test limited 500 mb. ( free with limited set.)

 # Information:
   Work in progresss.
-Supabase is SQL database and graph that this app connect directly to client browser using the token system.
+Supabase is SQL database as it use client browser token system to query data.

-  By using the Supabase api and config to set up and connect to database query from browser that is compile to single file.

-  To test out the database access.
-To create simple rpg for save, edit, delete and load tests.

-  One is reduce recoding handle from server side handlers.
+  Supabase has built in features like database trigger, auth, function and other api calls.

+  This is prototype project build game developement.
+As creating the role playing game and other game modes for required access and permission for update, edit, delete, create, ref and other things.
+By scripting in sql language and other format in database server api.

 # Dev:
-  Note there two testing for vite server and fastity and config different a bit.
+- Note there two testing for vite server and fastity and config different a bit.

-  SQL need to learn as with auth check and events for database access.
+- SQL need to learn as with auth check and events for database api access.
+-

 # layout:
 ```